Nageswar-Sahoo/Computer-Vision-Project/capstrone_2/README.md

  BackBone in DETR
 ------------------
-        We have used resnet-50 model as backbone network for DETR.
+        We have used pre-train resnet-50 model as backbone network for DETR.

 Training Detr
 --------------